 As educators and parents, it is difficult to monitor the Internet practices of our students and children.
 However we can work diligently to help them make good choices.
 We can use teachable moments to compare media content and messages to our values as educators and families.
 Examples of these types of media content are TV commercials or shows, viewing a website, movie or discussing the lyrics to a song.

 Online digital safety is an important concept that educators and parents can discuss with students and children frequently no matter what grade level they are in.
 Experts warn that children are most vulnerable to online dangers while in their own home and not at school.
 While many potential dangers are filtered so students can’t access them at schools, parents sometimes forget that children may have direct access to inappropriate sites at home.
 The following site acts as a guide for parents which discusses the following: technology and screen addictions, cyberbullying, digital footprints, social networking sites, age-inappropriate content and sexting, online gaming and many other resources.
-Teen Internet Safety: A Parent’s Guide
+Internet Safety 101

 What can parents do to keep their children safe?